Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 Grantees will be required to submit the Non-Competing Grant Progress Report (PHS 2590) annually.

-The annual progress reports must include Section 2.2.6 items A through F as described in the general PHS form 2590 instructions.
-For details regarding annual progress report submission, refer to http://www.ahrq.gov/fund/noncomp.htm.
+The annual progress report summary must include Section 2.2.6 items A through F as described in the general PHS form 2590 instructions.
+For details regarding progress report submission, refer to http://www.ahrq.gov/fund/noncomp.htm.
 If instructions on the AHRQ website are different from the PHS form 2590 instructions, follow the instructions on the AHRQ website.

 The Progress Report is to include descriptive and evaluative comments on both completed activities and plans for the remainder of that year, including any changes foreseen in the future.
 At a minimum, the reports will include descriptive comments on: progress to date measured against project aims; methodological changes implemented; key preliminary findings; significant problems and resolutions; inclusion of priority populations; and project related publications, presentations, and dissemination activities.
 AHRQ will provide the timetable for these progress reports.